 - Foods such as nuts, shellfish, food additives, eggs, strawberries, as well as wheat products.

-- Infections, common cold as well as hepatitis B, bacterial infections or throat infection.
+- Infections, the common cold as well as hepatitis B, bacterial infections or throat infection.

 - Extreme temperatures or sudden changes in temperature.